sscortescu/blog/content/posts/morebrainstorming.md

 9. Salesforce
 10. Zendesk

-So I went through the documentation of each of these platforms, and it looks like only **Slack** enables building using Python - for the rest, I’d need to learn JavaScript 😧.
-Some other platforms (e.g. Stripe) enable building things with Python, but not for apps on their marketplaces (which makes it harder to find a distribution channel for the app).
+So I went through the documentation of each of these platforms, and it looks like only **Slack** enables building using Python.
+Some other platforms (e.g. Stripe) enable building things with Python, but not for apps on their marketplaces.
+This forces a choice on me between investing into learning a new programming language (I know some Python) or focusing on Slack.
+With Slack being one of the bigger platforms, typically used by companies that seem to often spend money on apps in the store, I don't think it's the worst forced choice.

 # **How’s it going, Stefan**

-With a few more and diverse ideas, I feel more positive.
-However, I’m kind of bummed that Slack is the only platform I can start building on without starting to learn from scratch.
+With a few more and diverse ideas, I feel more positive than last week.
+I've also been going to Improv classes and a few meetups (a solopreneur meetup and a product management meetup).
+It feels good to be able to talk to people going through similar moments in their lives.

 # **➡️Next steps**